MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidfax2emailaddress-canonical-property.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19768418"
 ---
-# <a name="pidlidfax2emailaddress-canonical-property"></a>Propriedade canônico de PidLidFax2EmailAddress
+# <a name="pidlidfax2emailaddress-canonical-property"></a>Propriedade canônica PidLidFax2EmailAddress